KF59874/kickstarter-analysis/README.md

 ![Outcomes Based on Goals](Resources/Outcomes_vs_Goals.png)

+#### Successful Outcome
 The graph depicts, that campaigns launched between 2009 and 2017, have been the most successful when the fundraising goal was lower than $15,000, and when the goals were between $35,000 to $45,000.

+#### Failed Outcome
 Campaigns had the highest failure rates when the fundraising goals were between $15,000 to $35,000, and when they were higher than $45,000.

+#### Canceled Outcome
 No campaigns for the subcategory *Plays* have been canceled within this time frame.

 ### Challenges and Difficulties Encountered

 When analyzing the data for *Outcomes Based on Launch Date* and *Outcomes Based on Goals*, it was sometimes difficult the denote the detailed percentage rates by looking at the graphs only.
 This hindered a detailed analysis.

+#### Outcomes Based on Launch Date
 To combat these challenges, I would recommend creating an additional table for *Outcomes Based on Launch Date* to denote the success, failure, and cancelation percentage rates based on which month of the year campaigns have been launched.
-This will aid in having a stronger base for the outcome.
+This will aid in having a stronger base for the outcome of the analysis.

+#### Outcomes Based on Goals
 For the analysis for *Outcomes Based on Goals*, it can be difficult to denote the exact percentage rates using the graph only.
 To combat this, I used *Conditional Formatting* for the table in *Outcomes Based on Launch Date* to visualize the percentage rates.
 Fields in which the success rate was **over** 50% are blue, fields in which the failure rate was **below** 50%, are in orange.

 ## 3. Results